mikeycal/the-video-editors-render-script-for-blender/README.md

 https://github.com/mikeycal/the-video-editors-render-script-for-blender/raw/master/video_editors_render_script.py

 # NOTICE (GIF rendering issue):
-FFmpeg **3.4** has a bug that causes the program to Hang during the GIF palettegen process.
-I would recommend using FFmpeg **3.3.3** until this bug is resolved.
+FFmpeg **3.3.4 and 3.4.0** have a bug that causes the program to hang during the GIF palettegen process.
+Fortunatly, developers have fixed the problem in **3.4.1**.
-**Update:** Palettegen seems to be fixed in the latest Nightly Builds - as of Dec 11, 2017.

 ## Table of Contents:
 - [Core Features](#core-features)